kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 Aggregator is the primary query backend for Kubecost.
 It is enabled in all configurations of Kubecost.
-In a default installation, it runs within the cost-analyzer Pod, but in a multi-cluster installation of Kubecost some settings must be changed.
+In a default installation, it runs within the cost-analyzer pod, but in a multi-cluster installation of Kubecost, some settings must be changed.
 Multi-cluster Kubecost uses the [Federated ETL](federated-etl.md) configuration without Thanos (replacing the [Federator](federated-etl.md#other-components) component).